aaronwtr/genomic-drug-target-prediction/README.md

   - ClinicalTrials.gov has an API that is queryable.
 However, organisation seems unstructured compared to DrugBank. https://clinicaltrials.gov/api/gui
   - DGIdb has a druggability assessment tool and drug-gene interaction search engine.
 The database is queryable through API. https://www.dgidb.org/api
   - Open Targets Genetics is a comprehensive tool highlighting variant-centric statistical evidence to allow both prioritisation of candidate causal variants at trait-associated loci and identification of potential drug targets.
 Accessible via GraphQL API. https://genetics-docs.opentargets.org/data-access/graphql-api

-### Methods
-- Mutant allele classification: For the LoF and GoF classification, we will build a simple logistic regression model taking inspiration from previous work at the Centre for Translational Bioinformatics.
-Logistic regression is an intuitive first step as this architecture is simple to construct, should inform us whether any meaningful prediction can be done, and allows for binary classification via a threshold, e.g. risk > 50% = malignant mutation, else benign.
-Moreover, the risk probabilities can be used to prioritize the targets in rank order, where the targets with the biggest malignant risk would be the most obvious targets.
-Alternatively, previous work by Daniel Rhodes showed via TPOT-mediated model selection that random forest models perform best for this task.
-This couls be a starting point and eventual baseline as well.

-- Clinical trial outcome-based drug target prioritization: T.B.D